Qampi/HTML-CSS/README.md

 A variable in JavaScript is a container that holds data values.
 Variables allow you to store, update, and manipulate information throughout your code.
                                             Declaring Variables:
 -var: Can be redeclared & has function scope.
--let: Can be reassigned but nott redeclared & has bloch scope.
+-let: Can be reassigned but nott redeclared & has block scope.
 -const: Can not be redeclared nor reassigned, it has the block function can be used for values that should not change.
                                             DATA TYPES:
 -Numbers: Refers to the use of numeric values.